dozieu/isrbackup/README.md

 This script will prompt user for the following:

-- username and password:  >> this single username and password must have enable priviliges on all devices on your text file
+- username and password:  this single username and password must have enable priviliges on all devices on your text file

-- netconf port:  >>  you can set port that you want to use or that you have already configured for netconf, default is 22
+- netconf port: you can set port that you want to use or that you have already configured for netconf, default is 22

-- filename: >> name of your text file to use as input
+- filename: name of your text file to use as input

-- "Will you need to enable netconf?"  >> enter 'yes' script will configure netconf of the devices or 'no' if you have netconf already configured on devices
+- "Will you need to enable netconf?":  enter 'yes' script will configure netconf of the devices or 'no' if you have netconf already configured on devices

----------- :)
 If you're asking why netconf ? -- No particular reason other than that I was learning the two packages for automating Cisco devices, I am aware this can be done using netmiko alone.
 This script was a base for future scripts that may involve either package.